List of Requirements for a Grinnell State Bank (GSB) Small Business Loan

 Even if you have the funds necessary to pay for the cost of expansion or the purchase of the items listed above, it still might make financial sense to take out a loan.
 Secure a small business loan for your Iowa business and you’ll free up your remaining capital to cover overhead expenses and make strategic business moves that otherwise would not be possible if you were cash-strapped.

 Requirements to Qualify for a Business Loan

 The first step in obtaining a small business loan is to compile the appropriate documentation for Grinnell State Bank to review.
 Your business loan request is predicated upon a review of your current financials and previous income tax returns.
-You must include your personal taxes as well as your business’s federal tax returns pertaining to the principals of the enterprise across the three previous years.
-Financial statements such as the business’s balance sheet, year-to-date profit and loss statement and Pro Forma statements must also be submitted.
+You must include your personal taxes as well as your business’s federal tax returns pertaining to the principles of the enterprise across the three previous years.
+Financial statements such as the business’s balance sheet, year-to-date profit-and-loss statement, and Pro Forma statements must also be submitted.
 If you can’t demonstrate that you will be able to repay the loan, your request will not be approved.

 Be Forthright About the Business Ownership and Affiliations

 Information about the ownership of the business and its affiliates must also be provided.
 List the names and addresses of the business’s subsidiaries and affiliates.
 Even if you have a partial controlling interest in an entity, we need to know that information.
 The principal owner of the business is to provide a personal financial statement in addition to the financial statements pertaining to the business itself.